top of page

 2. Read the Documentation

-Reading and analyzing all company documentation can help you determine whether they are greenwashing or not.
 Furthermore, some organizations are sustainable in one aspect, such as fair labor, but not in another, like clean energy.
 Knowing how a company is sustainable enables you to see if it aligns with your goals.

-Many companies, especially public companies, offer a vast amount of information related to their green initiatives.
 Even if an organization isn’t listing ESG attributes as a selling point, reviewing their prospectus or annual report can help identify business practices.

-However, it’s more likely that a company will publish a sustainability report or provide information on its planet positive programs.
+However, it’s more likely that a company will publish a sustainability report or provide information on its planet-positive programs.

 3. Consider Local or Startup Investments

-Not every sustainable investment is in an ESG mutual fund.
-You may want to consider local startups or businesses that align with ESG values.
 A new organic restaurant or an education program are great examples of local programs that can make a big impact—and potentially drive revenue.

 Startups can be easier to find.
 Green startups looking for funding may post on several funding websites, including general sites like GoFundMe, or investment-specific marketplaces like WeFunder or We Founder Circle.